unix tutorials

 /usr/sbin/vxlicense -p

 This set of documents mostly focuses on VERITAS cluster.
-However, there are some overviews of the other products.
+However, there are some overviews of the other two products.

 • Veritas File Systems